 Asset Tracking and the Tipping Point for Replacement

-Industry regulations can have a big impact on whether you decide to repair your current assets or replace them.
+Industry regulations can significantly impact whether you repair or replace your current assets.
 Maintenance tracking software can help your company determine if the cost of repairs is greater than the cost of replacing your fixed assets.
-Tracking your assets allows you to look back on the maintenance your assets required to continue functioning.
-If these repairs ended up costing more than you anticipated, it might be time to replace some assets.
+Tracking your assets allows you to look back on the maintenance your assets require to continue functioning.
+If these repairs cost more than you anticipated, it might be time to replace some assets.

 Maximizing the Useful Life of People and Equipment

 Asset tracking is one of the best ways to maximize your employee skills and equipment.
 Keeping records of repair history over time will give you a better picture of your asset performance.
 This will give you the data necessary to decide if an asset is lasting through the expected life cycle.
 When done right, fixed asset maintenance is a great way to keep your people and equipment working for as long as possible.
 And when it comes time to invest in some new assets, make sure you find equipment or tools that will provide the best value over time instead of simply purchasing whatever is cheapest.

 Fortunately, Asset Panda's customized asset tracking software makes it easy for you to track things like employee certifications for jobs that require specific skill sets.

 Whether you need to see what's happening with asset depreciation in your company or know which workers are trained in using specific types of construction equipment, for example, our platform can save you time in searching for someone qualified.
 If you already have someone on your team with the necessary skills, you won't have to spend any time or other resources on hiring a new employee.
 And that's a benefit you (almost) can't put a price on!